jsiegenthaler/hueget/README.md

 For more information about pm2, see https://github.com/Unitech/pm2

 # Getting your Philips Hue Bridge Username
 If you have [Homebridge](https://homebridge.io/), and the [homebridge-hue](https://github.com/ebaauw/homebridge-hue) plugin, look at the **users** section of the hue config.
-You will see the Hue bridge MAC address folowed by the Hue bridge username
+You will see the Hue bridge MAC address folowed by the Hue bridge api username
 ```
 "users": {
   "ECB5FAFFFEFFFFFF": "yourPhilipsHueBridgeUsername"